-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not

+Submitted Used

 C8A SAT or ACT Χ

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply
+appl ur institution will make use of the ACT in admission decisions for icants for Fall 2015, please indicate which ONE of the following age will be used in the admissions process): iting with Writing Component required with Writing component recommended with or without Writing component accepted C8C Plea ase indicate how your institution will use the SAT or ACT writing o omponent; check a all that apply: C8C SAT essay ACT essay C8C For admission Х Χ

-C8C

-C8C For admission

-C8C For placement
+For placement

 C8C For advising

-C8C For advising

 C8C In place of an application essay

 C8C As a validity check on the

 application essay

+C8C No college policy as of now

+C8C Not using essay component

+·

+In addition, does your institution emic advising?

+C8D Yes No X

+L L .
+L .
+L .
+L .
+A .
+T .
+A O.T ı

+Latest date by which SAT or ACT

+C8E Latest date by which SAT Subject fall-term admission t Test scores mus t be received for July 1, 2014

+rail-term admission

+005 If no concern, was this among to al auifu wasuu taat malis -i (if tt fa

-No college policy as of now Not using essay component C8D C8D In addition, does your institution use applicants' tes Yes st scores for acade emic advising?
-Latest date by which SAT or ACT Latest date by which SAT Subject fall-term admission July 1, 2013 C8F C8F If necessary, use this space to cl arify your test polic cies (e.g., if tests a are recommended for some
+If necessary, use this space to cl arily your test polic des (e.g., il tests a ire recommended ior some

+C8F

-COC Please indicate which tests your institution uses for placement (e.g. ctate tectel
+COG Please indicate which tests your instit ution uses for placer ment (e.a. state test z)·

+SAT dion dood for place.
+Horic (o.g., diato toda 5). Ī

+ACT

+SAT Subject Tests

 C8G

-C8G

-C8G SAT Subject Tests

-C8G AP

-C8G CLEP

-C8G Institutional Exam
+CLEP Institutional Exam

+Ī

-C8G State Exam (specify): · ·
+CaG State Exam (specify): l

 Freshman Profile

+Fresiman Frome

-C9 Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2012, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2012 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 94% Number submitting SAT scores 1878 C9 Percent submitting ACT scores 10% Number submitting ACT scores 197
+C9 Percent submitting SAT scores 95% Number submitting SAT scores 2046 C9 Percent submitting ACT scores 10% Number submitting ACT scores 217

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 480 590
+C9 SAT Critical Reading 470 590

-C9 SAT Math 490 610
+C9 SAT Math 480 600

-SAT Writing 460 580
+SAT Writing 460 570

 SAT Essay

-C9 ACT Composite 21 26
+C9 ACT Composite 21 27

 C9 ACT Math

 C9 ACT English

 C9 ACT Writing

-C9 Percent of first-time, first-year (freshman) students with scores in each range:
+Percent of first-time, first-year (freshman) students with scores in each range: